-The Organization charges uncollectible accounts receivable to an allowance for credit losses after all reasonable efforts to collect such accounts have been applied.
-The company uses a combination of historical loss experience, current economic conditions, and forward-looking information to estimate credit losses for financial assets.
-At December 31, 2023, no allowance was deemed necessary.
+The Organization charges uncollectible grants, contributions, and other receivables to an allowance for doubtful accounts after all reasonable efforts to collect such accounts have been applied.
+At December 31, 2024, no allowance was deemed necessary.

-All accounts receivable are due within one year as of December 31, 2023.
+All grants, contributions, and other receivables are due within one year as of December 31, 2024.